 What Type of Account?

-Debit : Your debit card can be used in bank machines around the city, and is protected with a Personal Identi cation Number (PIN); unlike a credit card, charges to debit cards are deducted from your account immediately, unlike a credit card.
+Debit: Your debit card can be used in bank machines around the city, and is protected with a Personal Identi cation Number (PIN); unlike a credit card, charges to debit cards are deducted from your account immediately.
 They usually have a daily limit that can be changed at any time.

-Student account : This account has no fees during your study period; ask your bank for more information about their speci c Student account.
-For this you need proof from the college where you are studying and/or your student visa.
+Student account: This account has no fees during your study period; ask your bank for more information about their special c Student account.
+For this, you need proof from the college where you are studying and/or your student visa.

 Chequing VS. Savings account